jall/dotfiles/README.md

 ```

-Then [upload the public key to Github](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account) so commits are verified as coming from me. **This only works if email in key and Github profile match.**
+Then [upload the public key to Github](https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account) so commits are verified as coming from me. **This only works if the email in the GPG key and Github profile match.**

 For automatic signing, the `pinentry-mac` program can be used.
 This will pop up when GPG asks for the key passphrase (e.g. when signing a commit), and the passphrase can then be stored in the OSX keychain so it's automatically used from that point on when signed in.

 # Todo

 * Remove Atom in favour of Sublime
-* Prompt to generate new GPG key if none exists on install
-    * Then add to local git config

 ## Improvements